learn-co-curriculum/phase-4-rails-strong-params/README.md

 ## Learning Goals

 - Explain the benefits and dangers of mass assignment
-- Use `params.permit` to whitelist specific params
+- Use `params.permit` to allow specific params

 ## Setup